 4. Learn to say “no”

 Part of the reason you might be fighting burnout is because you are taking on too much.
 Not everything is your responsibility, and you don’t have enough energy to do it all even if it is.
 It’s okay to say no if you think you can’t do it—no one will be disappointed if you do.
-You aren’t letting anyone down by prioritizing one task over another.
+You aren’t letting anyone down by prioritizing one task over another or, more importantly, your mental health.
 In fact, it may lead to a better product in the end because you aren’t overextending yourself.

 5. Talk to someone